-- Federal Perkins Loans- Federal Perkins Loans are Loans Guaranteed by the US Government & the Department of Education and are available for Graduate & Undergraduate Students.
+- Federal Perkins Loans- Federal Perkins Loans are Loans Guaranteed by the US Government & the Department of Education and are available for Graduate and Undergraduate Students.
 Perkins Loans are for Low-income families with great needs which have a fixed rate of interest and are made for college & other Institutions.

 - Federal Direct Subsidized Loans- Federal Direct Subsidized Loans are interest-free while you’re in college and have a borrowing limit that increases for each year of school you complete.